Empty Nest Syndrome is Real

 • Irritable, easily annoyed may be due to a combination of stress, not sleeping, diet, hormonal changes especially for women between the ages of 45 and 55 and are experiencing menopause etc.

 These feelings are normal.
-However, if you feel like you are stuck in these feelings or think they are getting worse, I highly recommend seeing your doctor to rule out any underlying health conditions, psychiatrist or therapist to further explore these signs and symptoms.
+However, if you feel like you are stuck in these feelings or think they are getting worse, see your doctor to rule out any underlying health conditions, psychiatrist or therapist to further explore these signs and symptoms.

 10 R’s: How to Cope with Empty Nest Syndrome